2000 – 2010

 Vasili’s story

-Lieutenant-colonel Vasili Peregenets’ testimony was featured in the Kyiv, Ukraine mega city campaign.
+Lieutenant-colonel Vasili Peregenets’ testimony was featured in the Kyiv, Ukraine Mega City Campaign.
 His testimony was seen on prime-time TV and on the largest billboard in the country measuring 30 feet high by 200 feet long (9 m x 60 m).

 He shared that before he met Jesus, he lived a life of achievement and success.
 He graduated from the Orlov Militia School of Traffic Control and worked as a senior inspector attaining the title of militia commander.
 He studied at the National Academy of Internal Affairs of Ukraine in Kyiv.
 His life seemed complete, but in his heart, he felt something was not quite right.

-On duty Gospel message
+On duty gospel message

 One winter evening while on duty they received a call from dispatch that a broken-down minibus was stranded on the side of the road between Kirovograd and Nikolaev.
 Several Christian missionaries were on their way to Crimea.
 They thanked us for their help and the pastor spoke especially to me saying, “Repent of your sins and ask God to forgive them.
 You will find that your life will change.”